 Travel by public transport

-- You can get to The Japanese Garden by bus but a walk in included.
+You can get to The Japanese Garden by bus however a walk is included.

 Travel by taxi